clementw168/Neural-style-transfer/README.md

 # Neural Style Transfer

 Pytorch implementation of Neural Style Transfer (NST).
 This is mainly a personal project to review all the litterature about NST, implement some of the meaningful ideas and test some personal experiments.
+This work is still in progress.

 ## To-do list